 To find a happy medium for this issue, some courts opt to reimburse the contributing spouse for their contributions while the other spouse was earning their degree.
 Since a degree is non-transferrable and does not have an absolute future monetary value, in some cases, a spouse could receive reimbursement in the form of alimony for their financial contributions to the education of the other spouse who obtained the degree.

 What about a Professional License?

 Most jurisdictions will not recognize a professional license as a marital asset subject to equitable distribution.
 However, professional goodwill could be considered marital property and its value distributed as such.
 Professional goodwill is an increase in earning capacity that occurs due to a professional’s reputation and client or customer base.

-Hire a New Jersey Divorce Lawyer to Help with Asset Division in Your Divorce
+Hire a Divorce Lawyer to Help with Asset Division in Your Divorce

 If you or your spouse hold a professional degree that you think may become an issue in your divorce, you should speak to an experienced divorce lawyer in New Jersey as soon as you can.
 Call Petrelli Previtera, LLC today at (215) 523-6900, chat with a live agent, or schedule your consultation online.